zaneef/zaneef.github.io/_posts/2022-08-03-pico-ctf-2022-buffer-overflow-2022.md

 }
 ```

 There's only one function that should stands out and it's `sigsegv_handler`.
 This function receives an integer and prints out the flag.
-We can see that in this line it's passed as an argument to another function named `signal`
+We can see that in this line `sigsegv_handler` is passed as an argument to another function named `signal`

 ```c
 signal(SIGSEGV, sigsegv_handler); // Set up signal handler